GEOS-DEV/LvArray/docs/sphinx/SparsityPatternAndCRSMatrix.rst

 - ``LvArray::CRSMatrixsView< T, COL_TYPE const, INDEX_TYPE const, LvArray::ChaiBuffer >``, obtained by calling ``toViewConstSizes()``.
 When it is moved to a new space the values are touched but the columns, sizes and offsets aren't.
 - ``LvArray::CRSMatrixsView< T const, COL_TYPE const, INDEX_TYPE const, LvArray::ChaiBuffer >``, obtained by calling ``toViewConst()``.
 None of the buffers are touched in the new space.

 Calling the explicit ``move`` method with the touch parameter set to ``true`` on a view type has the behavior described above.
-However calling ``move( MemorySpace::CPU )`` on an ``LvArray::CRSMatrix`` or ``LvArray::SparsityPattern`` will also touch the offsets (if moving to the GPU the offsets aren't touched).
+However calling ``move( MemorySpace::host )`` on an ``LvArray::CRSMatrix`` or ``LvArray::SparsityPattern`` will also touch the offsets (if moving to the GPU the offsets aren't touched).
 This is the only way to touch the offsets so if an ``LvArray::CRSMatrix`` was previously on the device then it must be explicitly moved and touched on the host before any modification to the offsets can safely take place.

 Usage with ``LVARRAY_BOUNDS_CHECK``
 -------------------------------------